nufki/task-manager-frontend/README.md

 # About
-This is the corresponding frontend of the simple task manager backend: https://github.com/nufki/task-manager-backend
+This is the corresponding angular frontend of the simple task manager application backend: https://github.com/nufki/task-manager-backend

 Features:
-- Simple frontend that allows to manage simple that are being stored using AWS
+- Simple frontend that allows to list, create, update and delete tasks
-- Simple user login that allows to interact with a task manager API on the backend that is backed by AWS cognito using AWS amplify
+- The frontend interacts with the task manager API that is deployed in the backend
+- The API is secured by AWS Cognito that issues an ID Token once the user has signed up and is signed in.
+- The entire sign-up, sign-in, sign-out, etc. is provided by the AWS amplify library
 - Easy gitops with github-actions that will trigger a deployment of the application on your AWS account (S3)

 ### other stuff
 This application uses:
 - bootstrap as the main design library: https://getbootstrap.com/
 - ngrx to manage the application state: https://ngrx.io/
+-

 # configuration
-Configure AWS cognito parameter in:
+Configure the AWS cognito parameters that will be available in you AWS account an region:
 `amplifyconfiguration.json`
 ```
 {